tihilv/Omtt/docs/readme.md

 }
 ```

-To use new function it should be registered:
+To use the new function it should be registered:
 ```c#
 var generator = TemplateTransformer.Create("{{this.N}}'th Fibonacci number is {{fib(this.N)}}");
 generator.AddFunction(new FibonacciFunction());